Jim Ferrier: Amateur career

-Moves to USA, turns pro, joins PGA Tour

 In 1940, Ferrier went to the United States as a golf journalist, writing for The Sydney Morning Herald.
 Ferrier was not allowed to qualify for the U.S. Amateur, due to an Australian golf manual published earlier in the year that he was contracted to receive royalties from.
 His tournament entry was rejected by the United States Golf Association.
 At the time, amateur golf eligibility rules differed between Australia and the USA.

 As an amateur, Ferrier played several Tour events in 1940, including the Masters Tournament, to which he had been invited based on his amateur record in Australia.
 However, he was allowed to enter several other amateur events in the U.S., despite the USGA's ruling.
 He scored his first win in the USA in the 1940 Chicago District Amateur Championship, at the Riverside Golf Club.
 In January 1941, Ferrier lost to George Dawson in the 36-hole final of the Miami Biltmore Hotel Amateur Championship.